 Topics of interest include, but are not limited to:

-- Measurements of data centers or cloud-based systems
+- Measurements of energy consumption of Internet infrastructure and data centers

 - Identification and classification of traffic, including encrypted and proprietary protocols